 What to Wear in Las Vegas

 Anything is possible in Vegas and the weather can change dramatically from time to time.
 Las Vegas is in the desert and the temperatures can swing!
+It’s hot during the day and cool at night.
 Dressing in layers is highly recommended, as even when it is hot outside, the casinos will be ice cold.
 Comfortable clothing is also recommended because even if you take cabs everywhere you go, you will be doing a lot of walking inside of the casinos.
-Remember, the most important thing is to have the time of your life!